 ✘ Taking on too much work

-Sure, you might have twice the amount of potential money sitting in front of you if you take on two jobs at once, but you won’t get the money from either if you fail to complete them.
-Taking on too much work leaves you distracted, exhausted, and unable to meet deadlines.
+You might have twice the amount of potential money sitting in front of you if you take on two jobs at once, but you won’t get the money from either if you fail to complete them.
+Too much work leaves you distracted, exhausted, and unable to meet deadlines.
 Customers who are pleased with your work and find you comfortable to work with will order from you again.
 Not so if they saw your work slip because you were racing through it to get to the next job.

 ✘ Not setting boundaries

-This point may not seem as important as the others, but without boundaries, you will quickly burn out.
-There is nothing worse than being harassed all weekend by clients because you didn’t specify the weekends were off limits.
+This point may not seem as important as the others, but you will quickly burn out without boundaries.
+Nothing is worse than being harassed all weekend by clients because you didn’t specify the weekends were off-limits.
 You might find yourself patiently making changes for a client once for free, but what if they continue to change their mind after you’ve already completed something to their specifications?

-Make up your own terms and conditions and spell out how you expect to be treated.
-Otherwise, you’ll quickly burn out and find yourself running for that 9:00 to 5:00 job again.
+Make up your terms and conditions and describe how you expect to be treated.
+Otherwise, you’ll quickly burn out and return to a 9:00 to 5:00 job.